Astou Ndour-Fall

-Astou Ndour-Fall (née Ndour; born August 22, 1994) is a Spanish professional basketball player for the Chicago Sky of the Women's National Basketball Association (WNBA) and for Çukurova Basketbol of the Turkish Women's Basketball League.
+Astou Ndour-Fall (née Ndour; born August 22, 1994) is a Spanish professional basketball player for Emlak Konut of the Turkish Women's Basketball League.
 Born in Senegal, she represents Spain internationally.
+She previously played for the Chicago Sky, Connecticut Sun, Dallas Wings, and San Antonio Stars of the Women's National Basketball Association (WNBA).

 Early life

 Astou Ndour was born in Dakar, Senegal on August 8, 1994.
 Both of her parents had been basketball players.
 She was a stand-out basketball player at her school in Dakar.
 Ndour-Fall moved to Las Palmas, Canary Islands where she was adopted by the ex-coach Domingo Díaz and his wife, when she was 14.
 She continued to play basketball for her school's team in Las Palmas.

 Career

 Europe

 Ndour-Fall joined the youth system of Gran Canaria in 2009.
 She also played in the Junior Spanish Championship that year.
 Ndour-Fall became a naturalized Spanish citizen in 2011.
 She was a part of the Spanish youth team that won the silver medal at the 2011 FIBA Under-19 World Championship for Women where she nearly averaged a double-double.
 As a member of the Spanish Youth National Team, Ndour-Fall's teams always won a medal in each tournament she played, including the bronze medal at the Under-18 European Championship for Women.

 Ndour-Fall started to play with the Spain women's national basketball team on 2014 when she was 20 years old, although she couldn't play the 2014 FIBA World Championship for Women, since Spain opted to take Sancho Lyttle, and FIBA Regulations establish that only one naturalized player per roster can participate in national teams competitions.

 In 2015, she was part of the Spanish roster that won the bronze medal at the EuroBasket Women 2015 in Hungary and Romania.
 Ndour-Fall was acquired from the San Antonio Stars by the Chicago Sky in exchange for Clarissa Dos Santos in February 2017.
 In May 2017, Ndour-Fall was suspended by the Sky due to injury.

 In 2018 she signed for Turkish team Çukurova Basketbol and in 2019 for Russian team Dynamo Kursk.